Whalley railway station: History

 The station was opened on 22 June 1850 by the Bolton, Blackburn, Clitheroe and West Yorkshire Railway when it opened the line from Daisyfield, near Blackburn to Hellifield Junction, just south of Hellifield.
 The station was host to a LMS caravan from 1934 to 1936.

 It was closed on 10 September 1962 by the British Transport Commission and reopened with the rest of the line on 29 May 1994.

 Facilities

 There is a Ticket Vending Machine on the Manchester platform.
 However, there are customer help points on both platforms, automated train running announcements and timetable information posters are provided.
 Step free access is only available on the Manchester bound platform.

 Services

-There is generally an hourly service daily (including Sundays) northbound to Clitheroe and southbound to Blackburn, and Manchester Victoria and on to Rochdale, with extra trains during peak hours.
+There is generally an hourly service daily (including Sundays) northbound to Clitheroe and southbound to Blackburn, Bolton, and Manchester Victoria; and on to Rochdale, with extra trains during peak hours.
+Sunday trains start/terminate at Manchester Victoria.

-On Sundays in the summer, one or two 'Dalesrail' trains operate from Preston or Blackpool North along the Ribble Valley Line via Clitheroe to Hellifield, and onwards towards Settle and Carlisle.
-These also run in winter but terminate at Hellifield, where connections for stations to Carlisle can be made.
+On Saturdays (June 2024 onwards), two trains operate from Rochdale through Manchester Victoria and along the Ribble Valley Line via Clitheroe and Hellifield and onwards towards Ribblehead.
+(This replaces the previous Dales Rail service from Blackpool/Preston to Hellifield and Carlisle).